Cazazazoo/cpsc362-finalproject/README.md

 CPSC 362 Final Project
 Names: Trung Nguyen, Evan Ng, Connie Zhu, Nick Sabater

+Poll.io is a website enabling users to create polls and share them with friends, family, and the public.
+Accessible through a 4-letter code, users can participate in and view polls.

+Built using HTML, CSS, JavaScript, React.js, Node.js, and SQLite3.

+Before running the application, please execute `npm install` in both the "website" and "database" folders to download any packages and dependencies.
+Afterwards, execute `npm start` in the "website" folder to start the website and execute `node backend.js` in a different terminal in the "database" folder to run our database.

 # P5: Final Project Submission 11/28/23

 1. Activity Diagram - 5 marks